sogolsahebi/PredictIOR_Nextflow/README.md

   - `weight`: Weight assigned to each gene within the signature

   To see other columns, these files are also sourced from the [bhklab SignatureSets GitHub repository](https://github.com/bhklab/SignatureSets).
+  The `.rda` files are stored in the object `sig` as data frames.
+Please follow the same format for consistency.

 - **Output Data Directory:**
   ```bash
   params.out_dir = './output/signature_level_output'